plipp/informatica-scala-2016/docs/tutorial/07-Error-Handling.md

 1. Damage the Bot, e.g. set the server-input for parsing to "" and check what happens in the arena.

    Starting point: Either your own code after lecture 06 or alternatively<br>
-   [07-Bot-with-Damage.scala](snippets/07-Bot-with-Damage.scala): You may copy it to [the actual Bot.scala file](../../src/main/scala/Bot.scala)
+   [07-Bot-with-Damage.scala](snippets/07-Bot-with-Damage.scala): You may want to copy it to [the actual Bot.scala file](../../src/main/scala/Bot.scala)

    Check both the board and the server logs: What happens?